 Further on lies Gjástykki, which belongs to the same volcanic zone as Leirhnjúkur, the northern part of the Krafla fissure swarm.
 At Gjástykki you will see the colourful and brittle lava formations from the Krafla volcano-tectonic eruptions in 1975-1984.

-The tectonic plates are active in this area and Gjástykki and the whole Krafla area is located on the border of the Eurasian and North-American tectonic plates.
+The tectonic plates are active in this area and Gjástykki and the whole Krafla area are located on the border of the Eurasian and North-American tectonic plates.

-Here you will see steam coming from the lava in the 2-5 km wide and 40-5 m deep rift valley, which was ripped apart during the Krafla Fires.
+Here you will see steam coming from the lava in the 2-5 km wide rift valley, which was ripped apart during the Krafla Fires.

 At Gjástykki I saw lava which looked like a dinosaur egg - one of the eggs was open and inside it was filled with the most vibrant lava colours - it looked like a piñata :) Lava never ceases to amaze me and I was so happy to be able to visit Gjástykki at last.

-Here at Gjástykki I saw the most beautiful colourful and shiny lava I have ever seen above ground in Iceland.
+Here at Gjástykki, I saw the most beautiful colourful and shiny lava I have ever seen above ground in Iceland.
 Such lava is most often only seen down in the lava caves.

-Now this concludes my journey around the major sights - in my opinion - of the Mývatn and Krafla area on which I have now written 5 travel-blogs.
+Now this concludes my journey around the major sights - in my opinion - of the Mývatn and Krafla area about which I have now written 5 travel-blogs.